benjamint08/vite-react-go-template/README.md

 ## Description

 This is a template for a fullstack application using Go, React and Vite.
-This template application is a simple todo list.
+This template application is a simple todo list with a file handling API.
+The backend is built with Go and the frontend is built with React and Tailwind CSS.
+Vite is used for frontend development.

 ## Features